hunter-yeago/Archive-Study-Decks/README.md

 ### Responsiveness

 This site uses **zero** media queries.
-Instead, I used other SCSS techniques such as rem units and functions like clamp() and min() to give the the site natural responsiveness.
+Instead, I used other SCSS techniques such as rem units and functions like clamp() and min() to give the site natural responsiveness.

 **Responsiveness without media queries:**
 <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/studydecksreponsivedesign.gif" alt="Gif of Study Decks Live Demo" width="90vw"/>